p4ulbong/EarthGuard/README.md

 If the software field doesn't get it's act together and put some kind of a certification system in place similar to other engineering practices, the governments of the world will do it and they have a horrible track record for picking the best singular operating system, language and tools.
 - [ ] Write Up

+- Easy Cluster Comunication Tools
+A set of libraries that aid in the communication, file tranfer and state change that needs to take place when a application cluster needs the parts of the cluster to interact.
+- [ ] Write Up

 - AI-Defender
 - AI-Attacker
 - Neuralyzer